Transparent Soul: Music video

 A performance visual for "Transparent Soul" was released alongside the song on April 27, 2021.
 The visual features Willow dressed in "classic punk attire—spiked collars and all" while performing the single.
 Revolt described it as "almost reminiscent of classic rock and roll videos", with Willow "rocking wild fashions that range from colorful to goth" overlaid with various special effects."
 Travis Barker does not make an appearance in the "short-yet-energetic" production.
 As of March 2022, the visual has received over 17 million views on YouTube.

 The official music video for "Transparent Soul", with both Willow and Barker, was released on May 28, 2021.
 The video featured a cameo appearance from DJ duo Simi and Haze Khadra.
 In the video, Willow is seen in a "dingy rock club" performing the song with Barker, when she runs into a mysterious and terrifying figure who follows her.
 She collapses on the ground, and the video ends with her reaching her hand out to the figure.

 Remix

-On November 19, 2021, Willow released the remix to "Transparent Soul" featuring vocals from American rapper Kid Cudi.
-This marked the second collaboration between the musicians, following Willow appearing on "Rose Golden" from Cudi's sixth studio album Passion, Pain & Demon Slayin' (2016).
+On November 19, 2021, Willow released the official remix to "Transparent Soul" featuring vocals from American rapper Kid Cudi, marking the second collaboration between the two, following Willow’s appearance on "Rose Golden" from Cudi's sixth album Passion, Pain & Demon Slayin' (2016).